Nissan Navara pick-up review

 Whatever can’t be accommodated in the rear of the Navara can go on a trailer, and the 3,500kg towing capacity is as good as you’ll find in the pick-up segment.
 This is available on all versions of the Navara.

 Reliability and Safety

 The tough box frame chassis and 4x4 system used on the Navara are carried over from the previous-generation model.
-Now, some of these older models suffered from chassis breakages due to rust, which resulted in the pick-up bed separating from the rails.
-But Nissan has isolated the models that suffered from this, and it's not something that has been reported ti have happened with the current Navara.
+Some of these older models suffered from chassis breakages due to rust, which resulted in the pick-up bed separating from the rails.
+But Nissan has isolated the models that suffered from this, and it's not something that has been reported to have happened with the current Navara.
 Under the bonnet, the Navara's 2.3-litre diesel has been fitted to over 300,000 Renault and Nissan vans, so should stand up to hard use.

 On the safety front, even base Visia models get 7 airbags, stability control and Nissan’s FEB Forward Emergency Braking tech.
 This system detects impending collisions and puts the brakes on to lessen the impact or prevent one happening altogether.
-There are also ISOFIX child seat mounting points in the rear and LED daytime running lights as standard.
+There are also Isofix child seat mounting points in the rear and LED daytime running lights as standard.

 The selectable all-wheel-drive system with low-range mode and electronic limited-slip differential should give the Navara more than enough off-road ability for most.
 As we’ve said, it’s the same set-up carried over from the old Navara, but the electronic diff, Hill descent Control and Hill Start Assist have been added to beef up its capabilities.